GREEB/hexo-theme-icarus/README.md

 ### Dark Icarus notes

-This theme was made for my personal Blog, i may delte features you like so be aware of that.
+This theme was made for my personal Blog, i may delete features you like so be aware of that.
 I try to just comment out stuff i dont need so you can still use them, evrthing should be styled also the parts i dont use/commented out.

 Look at the template config to get the exact same look as you see above.